Wounded People Hurt Others

-You cannot truly try to change a wounded person.
-Sometimes, they know that they can’t go on like this and are aware of what they’re doing wrong.
+You can’t try to change a wounded person.
+Sometimes, they know they can’t go on like this and are aware of what they’re doing wrong.

-It is their decision, however, and something that others can’t make them see.
-Most of the time, their behavior is not premeditated.
+However, it’s their decision and something that others can’t make them see.
+Most of the time, their behavior isn’t premeditated.

 - Don’t go any farther than necessary.
-Sometime,s they may try to manipulate you.
+Sometimes, they may try to manipulate you.
 Others will discover your past and make you feel pity.
-You are important too, however, and you have to take care of yourself.
+However, you’re important too and you have to take care of yourself.

 - You can approach them about it if you wish, but no more than necessary.
 When you’ve reached your limit, learn to walk away.

 - Avoid acting like them.
-They’re wounded, and if you act like them you will help them continue to behave that way and potentially even damage their self-esteem even further.
+They’re wounded, and if you act like them you’ll help them continue to behave that way and potentially even damage their self-esteem even further.

-- If you recognize that they are trying to hurt you, turn around.
+- If you recognize that they’re trying to hurt you, turn around.

 - Don’t tell them what to do.
-No one can help another person if they are not willing to receive it.
-If you want to avoid getting worn out or trying in vain, don’t tell them to seek professional help or try to influence their path.
+No one can help another person if they’re not willing to receive it.
+If you want to avoid getting worn or trying in vain, don’t tell them to seek professional help nor try to influence their path.

-Your best option is to accept wounded people just the way that they are.
-Everyone has been hurt and perhaps we have also hurt others without meaning to.
+Your best option is to accept wounded people just the way they are.
+Everyone has been hurt and perhaps we’ve also hurt others without meaning to.